You may also like

 Less than 24 hours after news of the execution of al-Nimr was broadcast, Saudi Arabia’s embassy in Tehran and its consulate in Mashhad were attacked by Iranian protesters in protest of the killing.
 In the Gulf Cooperation Council, Bahrain and the United Arab Emirates reaffirmed their support for all Saudi efforts to combat terrorism.
 UAE Foreign Minister Sheikh Abdullah bin Zayed al-Nahyan called the executions a “clear message against terrorism and those who call for and incite sedition and unrest to tear apart the society’s unity and threaten social peace in the kingdom.”
 Bahrain announced that it backed the Saudis in “all deterrent and needed measures it takes to confront violence and extremism.”

-Shortly afterwards, calling the acts against its diplomatic missions in Iran acts of terrorism, the Saudis broke off diplomatic relations with their neighbour, and Bahrain followed suit.
+Shortly afterward, calling the acts against its diplomatic missions in Iran acts of terrorism, the Saudis broke off diplomatic relations with their neighbour, and Bahrain followed suit.
 While Tehran lashed out at Riyadh for al-Nimr’s execution, the Gulf States, the Arab League, and the Saudi Council of Senior Scholars all condemned the attacks and Iranian interference in the region.

 A day after the attacks on the Saudi diplomatic missions, Iran sent a letter to the UN Security Council expressing its regret over the attacks, vowing to “take necessary measures to prevent the occurrence of similar incidents in the future.”
 That did not appear to placate the Saudis and their allies.
 The UN Security Council expressed “deep concern” over the breach of the diplomatic missions and called on the Iranian authorities to protect diplomatic and consular property and personnel and to respect fully their international obligations in this regard.